cengique/lectures-prog-data-analysis/content/chapter-vectors/_index.md

 ### Hands on activity

 - Work in groups as before
-- Log into [Google Colab](https://colab.research.google.com/) with any Google account
+- Use an online notebook; such as [Google Colab](https://colab.research.google.com/) - log in with any Google account
 - Create a new Python notebook
 - Create a `Dataframe` object from any data
 - Extract a `Series` object from your DataFrame